- 1To reduce the impact, spread, and fatality of COVID-19 and provide food security

 - 2To innovate new effective ways of living with COVID-19 where institutions run smoothly.

-- 3To reduce the impact, spread, and fatality of COVID-19.
+- 3To educate communities on the effects and impact of COVID-19.

 The COVID-19 Support Project aims to respond to the growing public health and economic crisis caused by coronavirus.
 Sethule Trust continues to meet the needs of people who rely on us.
 Sethule Orphans’ Trust is filling the gaps in the health delivery system through Community Based Projects including health education, health promotion, and community development.
 The Ministry of Health is the lead for the implementation of all plans that are intended to combat Covid-19 and we’re working alongside The Ministry to help with the flow of information, equip, and empower communities with the required knowledge on Covid-19.